 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, we may earn a small commission (at no extra cost to you).

-Over a decade ago, I had the opportunity to spend a month at Oxford University in Oxford, England.
+Over a decade ago, I had the opportunity to spend a month at Oxford University exploring things to do in Oxford.
 As part of my program, we spent a few hours in London, seeing a play at The Globe Theater, taking a cruise on the Thames, and generally getting quite lost.
 With so little time in the big city under my belt, I jumped at the chance to take a quick trip to London for work.

 I arrived in London on a Sunday morning and had an easy time at the airport.
 Though I looked for a bus service for an economical way to get downtown from the airport, I think I was a bit early.
 I ended up taking a metered cab for the roughly 50 minute ride into the city, which cost me a whopping £85 ($140).
 (Thank goodness I could expense it, but I would definitely look for a more cost-effective option next time.)